 I’m a fairly dark-minded, cynical sort, and during my listening, I had the inclination to want to use this release as almost a form of meditation.
 Yes, to many this may be an unsettling experience, especially if one were to listen through headphones.
 For me, it was oddly soothing.

 The expiration of all that dwells in the recesses, those ‘dark corners’ thoughts, the ones that haunt you.
 This is a purging of all that black sludge buried in your mind.
 Borrowing someone else’s voice do all the screaming that you can’t quite ever bring yourself to do.
 Giving some sense of relief, just to finally get it all the way the fuck out of you.
 Shy can do that for you here, with o Heiðrún.

 In an alternate interpretation, this entire album would easily transfer – exactly as it is – to score a suspenseful, superiorly creepy film.
-It has that build up, the surprise moments, the seat-edge, shoulders hunched, flurry of atmospheric change that lends your mind to a suspension of disbelief.
+It has that build-up, the surprise moments, the seat-edge, shoulders hunched, a flurry of atmospheric change that lends your mind to a suspension of disbelief.

 All writing, vocals, sounds, noise, and recording was performed by Shy herself and are presented in their fully unmixed and unmastered state on “The Human Voice Is A Disease”.
 All artwork created by Blackseed Design.

 To celebrate the release, a live Pittsburgh performance will open the night (along with Brown Angel) at Club Café on August 18th for the infamous noise pioneers Dälek (click for Facebook Event).
 The digital release is available now via oheidrun.bandcamp.com and physical CDs will be released on August 15th.

 The Human Voice Is A Disease Tracklist:

 04. death will cradle us